 The Buffalo Nickel was first released into circulation on March 4, 1913, and composed of copper and nickel.
 The design was created to enhance the beauty of American coinage.
-The designer James Earle Fraser wanted to create something totally American and therefore decided upon the Buffalo which was unique and a large part of our western states heritage.
+The designer James Earle Fraser wanted to create something totally American and therefore decided upon the Buffalo which was unique and a large part of our western state's heritage.
 The Native American Indian also fit right into his idea.
 Fraser claims he used several composites to draw the portrait of the Native American Indian Head which is on the obverse of the coin.
-Fraser said the reverse design was modelled after Black Diamond, a bison at the Bronx Zoo.
+Fraser said the reverse design was modeled after Black Diamond, a bison at the Bronx Zoo.
 But historians claim Black Diamond was never at the Bronx Zoo but was housed at the Central Park Zoo.
 Another bison, Bronx, was the leader of the herd at the Bronx Zoo.
 The placement of the horns on the nickel differs greatly from that of Black Diamond leaving one to wonder if he was the model.
 The American public deemed to call it the Buffalo Nickel since its first release in 1913.
 The Buffalo or Indian Head nickel was last minted in 1938.
 The genuine United States nickel is the focus of the black wood pocket knife.
-The 3.75 inch stainless steel bladed knife is the perfect gift for an outdoorsman, coin collector or Mr. Fix It with the Engravable plate suitable for monogramming.
-The knife with alloy antiqued handle measures 8.5 inches long by 1.13 inches wide.
+The 3.75-inch stainless steel bladed knife is the perfect gift for an outdoorsman, coin collector or Mr. The knife with alloy antiqued handle measures 8.5 inches long by 1.13 inches wide.
 It easily fits into a pocket and is 4.75 inches when folded closed.
-The pocket knife comes in a blue pouch and includes a Certificate of Authenticity.
-Mint marks and years will vary.
+The pocket knife comes in a blue pouch.

 - Dimensions: 8 1/2" L x 1 1/8" W x 5/8" H